Keobook/import-cours-but-rt/others/my-applications/github-campus-expert/README.md

     resignations and short mandates of the people in charge of the association.
 I decided to apply to the function of President and was successfully elected at the position.
 Following two years of work, the student association was more stable and less prompt to people resignating from their position one or two months after being elected and there was a clear distinction between both organisations on what each one had to do.
-Moreover, the association, during my mandate, gained an administrative stability and was able to make events and proceed with certain projects during the COVID-19 pandemic in France.
+Moreover, the association, during my mandate, gained an administrative and financial stability and was able to make events and proceed with certain projects during the COVID-19 pandemic in France.

-    I would leverage my experience and the resources provided by the GitHub Campus Experts program to handle the current necessity of introducing intelectual events open to anyone, support student initiatives through workshops or any appropriate form of support.
+    I would leverage my experience and the resources provided by the GitHub Campus Experts program to handle the current necessity of introducing intelectual events open to anyone, support student initiatives through workshops or any appropriate form of support, as well as empowering students in an inclusive community.
     At the time I'm writing this application, at my initiative, I have nearly finished preparing workshops and conferences on Git, GitHub
     Projects and GitHub Actions made for beginner and intermediate levels.
-I am sure, since most people studying in an IT cursus either uses GitHub or at least knows the company, being able to have resources provided by GitHub will help create the momentum and the interest required to tackle the most important issues in the span of two years, at most.
+Since most people studying in an IT cursus either uses GitHub or at least knows of the company, the resources provided by GitHub will be of great help in creating the momentum and the interest required to tackle the most important issues in the span of two years, at most.
     ```

+   <div style="page-break-after: always"></div>

 3. ## Other programs